Azure-Samples/service-bus-dotnet-manage-publish-subscribe-with-basic-features/README.md

 - csharp
 products:
 - azure
-services: Service-Bus
+extensions:
-platforms: dotnet
+- services: Service-Bus
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Service Bus Publish-Subscribe with basic features in C# #

  Azure Service Bus basic scenario sample.
  - Create namespace.
  - Create a topic.
  - Update topic with new size and a new ServiceBus subscription.
  - Create another ServiceBus subscription in the topic.
  - List topic
  - List ServiceBus subscriptions
  - Get default authorization rule.
  - Regenerate the keys in the authorization rule.
  - Send a message to topic using Data plan sdk for Service Bus.
  - Delete one ServiceBus subscription as part of update of topic.
  - Delete another ServiceBus subscription.
  - Delete topic
  - Delete namespace

 ## Running this Sample ##